Luxchar/MediaServer/README.md

 # Repo for the Project

-This repository contains a basic template for a media server setup with Docker (compose)
+This repository contains a basic template for a media server setup on Linux with docker-compose

 ## Installation